The 2026 Retirement Catch-Up Curveball: What High Earners 50 and Older Need to Know Now

 What to do next

-- Max out 2025 contributions: If eligible, max out your contribution up to $31,000 ($23,500 + $7,500 catch-up) this year.
-Remember, the deadline is December 31 for most plans.
+- Max out 2025 contributions: If eligible, max out your contribution up to $31,000 ($23,500 plus $7,500 catch-up) this year.
+The deadline is December 31 for most plans.

 - Audit your plan: Confirm Roth availability and super catch-up options with your employer.

-- Weigh the impact: Compare the tax impact of a Roth versus putting extra savings into a taxable account.
+- Weigh the impact: Compare the tax impact of a Roth vs putting extra savings into a taxable account.
 Contributing to a Roth could be a wise decision if you expect to be in a higher tax bracket in the future.

 - Diversify beyond your 401(k): Check out IRAs.
 They have no Roth requirement for catch-ups.
 Consider a backdoor Roth IRA if your income phases you out of direct contributions.